Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 A 25-metre swimming pool built into the side of a mountain in 1923, making it one of the oldest pools in Iceland.
 It is fed by a geothermal spring mixed with cold mountain water, and it sits at the end of a short valley hike with waterfalls visible on the cliffs above.

-The honest take: the water can be lukewarm rather than hot, especially in colder months, and algae builds up on the bottom and sides.
+My honest take: the water can be lukewarm rather than hot, especially in colder months, and algae builds up on the bottom and sides.
 It is not pristine.
 But that is part of its character.
 This is a nearly 100-year-old pool in the wilderness, not a spa.
-Go for the history and the setting.
+I first swam here when I was a teenager on a family trip, and going back as an adult the place still has the same rough magic.
+Go for the history and the setting, not for a luxurious soak.

 A small donation is requested to help with maintenance.
-This is private land, and the landowners have had issues with tourists leaving rubbish, parking badly, and generally not respecting the place.
+This is private land, and the landowners have had real issues with tourists leaving rubbish, parking badly, and generally not respecting the place.
+I have heard from friends in the area that access has been threatened before because of bad visitor behaviour.
 Check locally whether it is open before making the trip, and if you go, leave it cleaner than you found it.

-• Location: Near Fludir, a short detour from the Golden Circle
+Location: Near Flúðir, a short detour from the Golden Circle

 The pool was reconstructed after storm damage and there are now actually two pools at different temperatures, a hot one and a warmer one, right on the shoreline with views across to Drangey island.
 There is a small entrance fee.

-• Location: Off the main road on the Snaefellsnes Peninsula (ask locally for exact directions)
+Location: Off the main road on the Snæfellsnes Peninsula (ask locally for exact directions)

 Hellulaug (Westfjords)